-I have not tested this recipe using any other flour combination so can’t recommend any substitutions.
+I have not tested this recipe using any other grain and gluten-free flour combination so can’t recommend any substitutions.

 Can I make this recipe coconut free?

 I have tried different combinations of fats and flours and found this to work the best.
-If you’re coconut free, try out my Gingerbread Squares or AIP Speculaas/biscoff cookies for some delicious holiday treats sans coconut.
+If you’re coconut free, try out my coconut-free option for Snickerdoodles, my Gingerbread Squares or these AIP Spiced Shortbread Cookies/Speculaas for some delicious holiday treats sans coconut.

 The blackstrap molasses in these cookies really provides that classic gingerbread flavor and I don’t recommend omitting, but be sure to purchase unsulphered blackstrap molassses.

 Store in a sealed container on the countertop in a cool, dry area for 3-4 days.